probmods/chapters/patterns-of-inference.md

   (hist samples "cold, lung-disease"))
 ~~~~

-This is the conditional statistical dependence between lung disease and cold, given cough: Learning that the patient does in fact have a cold "explains away" the observed cough, so the alternative of lung disease decreases to a much lower value---roughly back to its 1 in a 1000 rate in the general population.
+This is the conditional statistical dependence between lung disease and cold, given cough: Learning that the patient does in fact have a cold "explains away" the observed cough, so the alternative of lung disease decreases to a much lower value --- roughly back to its 1 in a 1000 rate in the general population.
 If on the other hand, we had learned that the patient does not have a cold, so the most likely alternative to lung disease is *not* in fact available to "explain away" the observed cough, that raises the conditional probability of lung disease dramatically.
 As an exercise, check that if we remove the observation of coughing, the observation of having a cold or not has no influence on our belief about lung disease; this effect is purely conditional on the observation of a common effect of these two causes.

 <!--